MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-freesystemcache-transact-sql.md

 Suppresses all informational messages.

 ## Remarks
 Running DBCC FREESYSTEMCACHE clears the plan cache for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Clearing the plan cache causes a recompilation of all upcoming execution plans and can cause a sudden, temporary reduction in query performance.
-For each cleared cachestore in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log contains the following informational message: " [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to 'DBCC FREEPROCCACHE' or 'DBCC FREESYSTEMCACHE' operations."
+For each cleared cachestore in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log contains the following informational message:

+`[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to 'DBCC FREEPROCCACHE' or 'DBCC FREESYSTEMCACHE' operations.`

  This message is logged every five minutes as long as the cache is flushed within that time interval.

 ## Result sets
 DBCC FREESYSTEMCACHE returns: